NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Additional specializations such as corrective exercise or strength and conditioning coach further allow you to serve niche clientele.

-Becoming a sought-out expert in a specific area of fitness is the tried and true method for earning a higher personal trainer salary.
+Becoming a sought-after expert in a specific fitness area increases demand and potential for earning a higher personal trainer salary.

-Furthermore, a niche specialization will make you have a much easier time finding great clients to work with your training styles.
+Furthermore, a niche specialization allows you to have a much easier time finding great clients to work with within your training styles.

-With a triple-threat of personal trainer certification, nutrition coaching, and a specialization, you will have a much easier time kicking off your fitness career.
+With the triple threat of a personal trainer certification, nutrition coaching, and specialization, you will have a much easier time starting your fitness career.

-On a final argument for tripling your credentials early in your career, you will need to complete CEU credits regardless to keep the CPT certification valid.
+On a final note, you need to complete CEU credits regardless to keep the CPT certification valid, and adding in these specializations gives you plenty of extra credits right out of the gate.

-The add-on certifications will count towards the recertification credits, meaning you can essentially knock out 2-4 years of CEUs in a single purchase.
+The add-on certifications count towards the recertification credits, meaning you can essentially knock out two to four years of CEUs in a single purchase.

-Your career also immediately benefit from the added credentials as opposed to waiting 2 years in before becoming a nutrition coach, which would potentially delay early growth in your career.
+Your career also immediately benefits from the added credentials as opposed to waiting two years before becoming a nutrition coach, which would delay early growth in your career.

 issa-elite-trainer

-Getting any high quality fitness certification at $333 apiece is by far the best deal in the industry.
+Getting any high quality fitness certification at $436 a piece is the best deal in the industry.

 That said, any great deal won’t last forever.